 Any school place obtained by deception, deliberate misinformation, or withholding of facts will be considered fraudulent, and you may face prosecution under a number of fraud legislations.
-We are required to withdraw the school place, even if the child has already started at the school, in all cases of fraud.
+We are required to withdraw the school place, even if the child has already started at the school.
 Any school place obtained by deception is deemed unfair, as another child is being deliberately denied their lawful claim to that place.